 If I had my way, every library would become an Information Coffee Points.
 Yes that’s right, a coffee and a good digital book!
 The role of “Internet Barista” would be taught in high school and apprenticeships as a “Social Media Internet Barista” would be sponsored by Starbucks and Google.
 Come to think of it, do our children really need to be educated in the Internet of Things, Social Media, the Digital Information Age?

-No. They are living it in spite of a generation of policy makers and historians controlling their education.
-In fact, with the amount of blogs and posting, the management of information, and the constant learning of new wonderful Internet things, the top 3 roles called out in this survey are inherent in this generation but the adoption of the Internet.
+No they don’t.
+They are living it in spite of a generation of policy makers and historians controlling their education.
+In fact, with the amount of blogs and posting, the management of information, and the constant learning of new wonderful Internet things, the top 3 roles called out in this survey are inherent in an out dated generation of policy makersbut the adoption of the Internet.
 Maybe this post will give you cause to bookmark it.